NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

                           attribute for the larger Flood-Exposed Inventory, and as a means to cross-validate values reported in NJDEP and MOD IV for consistency with Hazus conventions.

-                          An object object detection model that can automatically detect rows of building windows was established to generate the image-based detections from street-level.
-The model was trained on the EfficientDet-D7 architecture with a dataset of 60,000 images, using 80% for training, 15% for validation, and 5% testing of the model.
-In order to ensure faster model convergence, initial weights of the model were set to model weights of the (pretrained) object detection model that, at the time, achieved state-of-the-art performance on the 2017 COCO Detection set.
-                          For this specific implementation, the peak model performance was achieved using the Adam optimizer at a learning rate of 0.0001 (batch size: 2), after 50 epochs. :numref:`num_stories_detection` shows examples of the floor detections performed by the model.
+                          A detection model that can automatically detect rows of building windows was established to generate the image-based detections of visible floor locations from street-level images.
+The model was trained on the `EfficientDet-D7 architecture <https://arxiv.org/abs/1911.09070>`_ with a dataset of 60,000 images, using 80% for training, 15% for validation, and 5% testing of the model.
+In order to ensure faster model convergence, initial weights of the model were set to model weights of the (pretrained) object detection model that, at the time, achieved state-of-the-art performance on the `2017 COCO Detection set <https://cocodataset.org/#download>`_.
+For this specific implementation, the peak model performance was achieved using the `Adam optimizer <https://arxiv.org/abs/1412.6980>`_ at a learning rate of 0.0001 (batch size: 2), after 50 epochs. :numref:`num_stories_detection` shows examples of the floor detections performed by the model.

                           .. figure:: figure/number_of_stories_detection.png
                               :name: num_stories_detection